WELLNESS

 What Happens During an Infusion?

-Before starting IV Ketamine, patients receive a full medical evaluation, with a review of symptoms, history, medicines tried, etc. Additional medical tests are ordered as needed.
-Typically six separate ketamine infusions are given with a two-week period, as this can lead to a more sustained benefit.
-For the infusion itself, an IV line is started and the ketamine is infused at a very specific dose and rate which is closely monitored.
-Vital signs (pulse, blood pressure, oxygenation levels, etc.) are also closely monitored.
-Typically the environment is reasonably darkened, and very relaxing music is played in the background.
-Patients are easily able to respond to questioning during the entire process, but may want to close their eyes since their vision tends to not track well during infusion.
-During the infusion, people generally feel very relaxed and peaceful.
-Sometimes other medicines are given to assist with this.
-Sometimes patients will fall asleep but will be easily aroused.
-Infusions can last from 30-90 minutes, and afterwards patients are observed until they can walk and communicate without difficulty.
-They are instructed to not drive for 24 hours, and must be taken home by a friend or family member (we will not infuse without this arranged in advance).
+Before starting IV Ketamine, patients receive a full medical evaluation, with a review of symptoms, history, medications, etc. Additional lab work may be ordered as needed.
+Typically, six separate ketamine treatments are given within a two-week time period.
+At the time of therapy, the ketamine is infused at a very specific dose and rate which is closely monitored.
+Vital signs (pulse, blood pressure, oxygen levels) are also closely monitored.
+Lights are dimmed and an eye mask is provided while patients listen to relaxing music throughout the infusion.
+Patients are usually able to respond to questioning during the entire process.
+Infusions may last from 30-60 minutes, and afterwards patients are observed until they can walk and communicate without difficulty.
+Patients must provide a designated driver for transportation following the recovery period.

 PTSD PROTOCOL

-The PTSD protocol is a collection of manual therapies that when grouped together tend to work very well for people struggling with Post-Traumatic Stress Disorder.
-While there are no guarantees, we have generally been able to permanently eliminate PTSD symptoms for any particular trauma or event.
-In our experience, patients usually need just one but occasionally two or rarely three treatments.
+The PTSD protocol is a collection of manual therapies that, when grouped together, may be very effective for people struggling with Post-Traumatic Stress Disorder.
+Not infrequently, one treatment permanently eliminates PTSD symptoms for any particular trauma or event.
+On the rare occasion, patients may need additional treatment.

 MTHFR - (METHYLENETETRAHYDROFOLATE REDUCTASE)